JasonLocklin/Dissertation/General/Introduction.md

-which the patient is asked to place a mark at the perceived midpoint of a horizontal line – an inability to attend to an endpoint is a plausible explanation for impaired performance (i.e., typically marks are placed a long way to the right of true centre; ref).
+which the patient is asked to place a mark at the perceived midpoint of a horizontal line – an inability to attend to an endpoint is a plausible explanation for impaired performance [i.e., typically marks are placed a long way to the right of true centre; @tk].

 [disengage deficit account] Attentional accounts of neglect typically invoke two kinds of impairment; first, an ipsilesional